rcfrazier127/Global-Superstore-Sales-Analysis-Report-Power-BI/README.md

 **Data Model**

 A simple Star Schema format was used to model the data in Power BI.
-This model contains a central fact table titled "Sales" in addition to "Product", "Orders", "Customer", and a custom "Date" table as dimmensions.
+This model contains a central fact table titled "Sales" in addition to "Product", "Orders", "Customer", and a custom "Date" table as dimensions.
 A separate measures table is also included.

 <img width="889" alt="image" src="https://github.com/rcfrazier127/SuperStore-Sales-Analysis-and-Forecasting-Report-Power-BI/assets/63532077/076e712f-7a8a-4dbc-932f-09490438baf7">

 **Report Pages**

+The GLobal Superstore Sales Analysis and Forecasting Report consists of the following pages:

+**Title Page:** An introduction to the report with a brief description of its purpose.
 <img width="1575" alt="image" src="https://github.com/rcfrazier127/SuperStore-Sales-Analysis-and-Forecasting-Report-Power-BI/assets/63532077/c2d2ab13-3b7b-4133-9989-c44612de6073">

 <img width="1575" alt="image" src="https://github.com/rcfrazier127/SuperStore-Sales-Analysis-and-Forecasting-Report-Power-BI/assets/63532077/1704df7c-199f-4eb1-bb8b-a4db7d3b1287">